synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 ### 4.1.4 GC-Delete deletion

 Deletion does not change the underlying file, but may change the index.
 GC changes the index, but only for the field of length.
+We also know that there cannot be more pointers on a file after GC compared with before, therefore this conflict can just be handled by the mutex of the index.

+## 4.2 Bottom-up view of race conditions in Cesium

+We will now inspect, from the bottom up, how the various entities interact with the domain data and the index in memory.

+### 4.2.1 Reading

+To read a piece of telemetry data on the